OfficeDev/office-scripts-docs/docs/resources/samples/table-of-contents.md

 # Create a workbook table of contents

 This sample shows how to create a table of contents for the workbook.
-Each entry in the table of contents is a link to one of the worksheets in the workbook.
+Each entry in the table of contents is a hyperlink to one of the worksheets in the workbook.

 ## Sample Excel file